The John And Jim Show

 Finally, John Candy closes the show by thanking the audience and saying his goodnights.

 Finally, I have another episode where there are too many favorite moments instead of having to scrounge to put together this list.
 First, I loved the Village Of The Damned Little Rascals, because I liked how this creepy sketch turned out to be nothing more than a prank that was very fitting to the original Little Rascals show.
-Next, I really liked the Phone Booth Confessional because I loved John Candy's confusion while treating it like a traditional confessional booth.
-Finally, I was a fan of John Candy's 3D director character because this was right when Jaws 3D came out which blew my seven-year-old mind and led me to love this character when he originally showed up on SCTV.
+Next, I really liked the Phone Booth Confessional because I loved John Candy's confusion while treating it as a traditional confessional booth.
+Finally, I was a fan of John Candy's 3D director character because this was right when Jaws 3D came out which blew my seven-year-old mind and led me to love this character when he initially showed up on SCTV.